-TEDSTreatment Episode Data Set
+Treatment Episode Data Set (TEDS)

-- TEDS-A data collection began in 1992, and TEDS-D began in 2000.
+TEDS-A records the admissions, and TEDS-D records the discharges.
+The two data sets are separate but linkable.
+TEDS-A data collection began in 1992, and TEDS-D began in 2000.
+These data sets include: